 Of these, far and away the best feature is the lumbar support, which is implemented in a deceptively simple, devastatingly effective way.

 It’s handled via a “support band” placed behind the seat back that can be tension-adjusted to provide you with exactly the level of lumbar support you desire.
-Honestly, we feel that this should be a standard feature on every ergonomic chair.
+Honestly, this should be a standard feature on every ergonomic chair.

 The seat is covered in breathable fabric, and while it’s not the most lavishly padded, it’s comfortable enough that you won’t mind sitting in it for a few, or even several hours a day (light to moderate daily use).

-The seat is height adjustable within a range of 18.1” to 21.2”, and the armrests are height adjustable as well, making this model a good choice for a wide range of body shapes and sizes.
-Unfortunately, its maximum supported user weight comes up a bit short, at a relatively modest 250 pounds.
+The seat and armrests are height adjustable from 18.1” to 21.2”, making this model a good choice for a wide range of body shapes and sizes.
+Unfortunately, its maximum supported user weight is a bit short, at a relatively modest 250 pounds.

-Long story short, it’s a good, cheap ergonomic desk chair but it falls short of true greatness.
-Even so, given the strength of its lumbar support and its incredibly modest price tag, it’s well worth considering.
+Long story short, it’s a good, cheap, ergonomic desk chair, but it falls short of true greatness.
+Even so, given its lumbar support’s strength and incredibly modest price tag, it’s well worth considering.

 Lorell Ergomesh